Vinayak-VG/GAURA/README.md

 ## Data Preparation

 For Haze and Defocus degradations, we require depth maps that are precomputed and saved to save time while training.
+Download the weights from [(Github Release)](https://github.com/Vinayak-VG/GAURA/releases/tag/release) and store them in data_generation/MiDaS/weights

 ```bash
 python3 data_generation/generate_depths.py --data_dir data/
 ```